PARAMVEER DHILLON

 Please follow the links below to navigate to specific subsections of the site or just scroll down to view all the content.

 My current research focuses on how Large Language Models (LLMs) reshape human creativity, decision-making, and information consumption.
-My work bridges machine learning, causal inference, and human-computer interaction (HCI) to understand and shape the societal impacts of language technologies.
+My work bridges the disciplines of AI, Human-Computer Interaction (HCI), and Information Systems and is broadly situated in Human-Centered AI.

 Key Research Areas:

-Human-LLM Collaboration/Co-writing and Creative Labor Markets: We investigate how people create with LLMs, examining questions of authorship, ownership, and market disruption [CHI '24 + under review].
+Human-LLM Collaboration/Co-writing and Creative Labor Markets: We investigate how people create with LLMs, examining questions of authorship, ownership, and market disruption.
 Our empirical work provides the first systematic evidence that fine-tuned LLMs can produce undetectable, professional-quality writing that competes directly with human authors.

 Personalization and Human-Centric Recommender Systems: We design LLM-based systems that respect human agency while providing personalized experiences.
-This includes developing temptation-aware recommendation algorithms that help users navigate between immediate desires and long-term goals, and creating personalization methods that adapt to individual preferences without reinforcing filter bubbles [WWW '24].
-Our work on multi-stage policy learning enables LLMs to optimize sequential text-based interventions in domains like mental health support and educational content delivery.
+This includes developing temptation-aware recommendation algorithms that help users navigate between immediate desires and long-term goals, and creating personalization methods that adapt to individual preferences without reinforcing filter bubbles.

-Causal Methods for Language-Based Interventions: We advance causal inference techniques for high-dimensional text treatments [NAACL '24].
+Causal Methods for Language-Based Interventions: We advance causal inference techniques for high-dimensional text treatments.
 Our recent work introduces policy learning frameworks for natural language action spaces, enabling LLMs to learn optimal intervention strategies through gradient-based optimization on language embeddings.
-This methodology supports applications from therapeutic dialogue refinement to content moderation, where each text-based decision impacts future outcomes.
+This line of work supports a variety of applications ranging from therapeutic dialogue refinement to content moderation, where each text-based decision impacts future outcomes.

 Active Research Threads: